AirCraft009/MxsxllBox/README.md

 - Labels that are saved into the library Region of the Program Space
 - ProgramStdLibStart = 0x0C01
 - ProgramEnd         = 0x0FFF
 - In Syscalls O1 is always the return addr
+- When I mention copy from Reg to Reg I always mean the Addr inside of the Reg

 ### String functions

-- `strcpy` O1 = loc O2 = dest
-- `strlen` O1 = loc O2 = lenght
-- `strcmp` O1 = loc O2 = val.
+- `_strcpy` copies a String to O1 from O2
+- `_strlen` Loads len(O2) into O1
+- `_strcmp` compares two strings sets 0 flag if they are equal C if a byte is higher
-- `strcat` O1 = loc1 O2 = loc2 O1 = conc.
+- `_strcat` concacts two strings O1 = O1+O2 `"a", "b" = "ab"`

-###
+### io functions

+- `_printstr` prints a string from O2 is also in instruction set
+- `_printchar` prints a char from O2 O1 contains char
+- `_readchar` reads a char from the Keyboard Buffer into O1

 ---

+## Keyboard Buffer

+- The Keyboard-buffer is a [ring buffer]("https://en.wikipedia.org/wiki/Circular_buffer") N = 30
+- It's write ptr is at 0x0C000 the read prt is at 0x0C001

 ## Custom Binary

 - A custom Binary set for the linker
-- Contains code, Symbol, Relocation- len under "MXOB" header
+- Contains code, Symbol, Relocation- lenghts under "MXOB" header
-- Globals are labels with an underscor _
+- Globals are identified as labels with an underscore

 ## Design Decisions

 - Memory layout optimized for simplicity and performance
-- Labels are stored separate from instructions during assembly for quick address resolution
-- Two-pass assembler: first collects labels, second generates machine code
-- Jump and call instructions jump to label addresses, verified at runtime
+- Labels arent assembled into byte code
+- The pre-Assembled code is outputted in a .obj file
+- The .obj file is then linked together with other .obj files into a  final .bin file
+- The linker is given a `map[string]int` that contains .obj files
+- It also contains the location of where the code is meant to be stored
 - Heap allocator uses first-fit policy for simplicity and speed

 ---